aaronwmorris/indi-allsky/docs/wiki/Misc-Folder.md

 # General

-Contents of the misc/ folder in indi-allsky
+Contents of the `misc/` folder in indi-allsky.

+> [!TIP]
+> On Debian package installations, many of these maintenance, setup, and diagnostic scripts are exposed directly via the unified [`indi-allsky-ctl`](indi-allsky-ctl) command-line utility without needing to manually activate virtual environments.

 | Script                   | Description |
 | ------------------------ | ----------- |